 “I’ll go through hell inside instead of making that tragic choice easier for them,” I assured Ronnie.

 Two years later, his next attempt succeeded.
 I can’t begin to grasp the depth of his angst.
 But oh, how I’ve lamented his rash decision to take those pills after an argument with a girlfriend.
 Though I’ve shed my share of tears over Ronnie, my primary memory of the funeral is seeing the tears of his daughters, ages 14 and 11.

 May God give those girls grace if they are ever tempted to handle their pain the same way.

 This life isn’t about me or what would comfort me or end my pain.
 It’s about God, and His call for me to serve Him.
 Since I’m His property, He, not me, must decide when my life should end.
 And this life is also about those brave few who really love me.

 But following this counsel is easier said than done, even for myself.

 *Originally published, February, 2015

-DR. TERRY POWELL is on the faculty of Columbia International University in Columbia, South Carolina, and author of Serve Strong: Biblical Encouragement To Sustain God’s Servants.
-You can find Terry at www.terrydpowell.com.
+Terry is on the faculty of Columbia International University in Columbia, South Carolina, and is author of Serve Strong: Biblical Encouragement To Sustain God’s Servants.
+Find Terry at penetratingthedarkness.com.